How can climate change be managed?

 Mitigation involves reducing the causes of climate change by reducing greenhouse gases in the atmosphere.
 Alternative energy production, carbon capture, afforestation and international agreements are all examples of climate change mitigation.

-The Kyoto Protocol is an international law that countries signed to reduce their carbon emissions by 5 per cent, and it came into effect on 16th February 2005.
+The Kyoto Protocol is an international agreement that countries signed to reduce their carbon emissions by 5 per cent, and it came into effect on February 16, 2005.
 The Kyoto Protocol expired in 2012.
-Its impact has been limited due to major developing countries such as China and India not being required to make reductions and the US refusing to participate.
+Its impact has been limited due to major developing countries, such as China and India, not being required to make reductions, and the US refusing to participate.

 The most recent UN climate talks were held in Paris in 2015.
 During these talks, it was agreed that the European Union would put its emissions-cutting pledges inside the legally binding Kyoto Protocol.
 Many major countries have signed up for the Paris Protocol.

 The main aim of the protocol was to agree to limit global temperature change this century to well below 2 degrees Celsius.
 In the Paris Agreement, each country determines, plans, and regularly reports its contribution to mitigate global warming.
-There is no mechanism to force a country to set a specific target by a specific date, but each target should go beyond previously set targets.
+There is no mechanism to force a country to set a specific target by a specific date; however, each target should exceed the previously set targets.

-Adaption strategies do not aim to reduce the impact of climate change but respond to it by reducing its negative effects.
+Adaptation strategies aim not to reduce the impact of climate change, but rather to respond to it by mitigating its negative effects.
 Changes in agricultural systems, managing water supply, and reducing the risk from rising sea levels are all examples of climate change adaptation.

 Farmers respond to climate change by adapting their farming practices.
 This can include changing the type of crops they grow to those better suited to a warm climate, e.g. grapes.

 Areas at risk of desertification will need to change their farming approaches.
 Low-technology solutions to this include the use of stone lines.
-The Sahel case study offers more information about managing areas at risk of desertification.
+The Sahel case study offers further insights into managing areas vulnerable to desertification.

 There may be a greater need to develop water transfer schemes.
-These involve moving water from areas of surplus (more water than is used) to areas of deficit (insufficient water).
+These involve moving water from areas of surplus (where there is more water than is used) to areas of deficit (where there is insufficient water).
 This can be achieved by building water transfer pipelines.
-An example of this is the Kielder water transfer scheme in the northeast of England.
+An example of this is the Kielder Water Transfer Scheme in the northeast of England.

 This involves developing coastal defences to protect areas at risk of coastal flooding and reduce the risk of further land erosion.
 It is estimated that sea levels will rise between 28 and 43cm by 2100, putting settlements and valuable agricultural land at risk.
 This will have a knock-on effect in increasing the costs of insuring properties and protecting at-risk areas.